gbarrios212/scarecrow/README.md

 # Scarecrow's Last Stand
-Scarecrow's Last Stand is a riff off popular tower defense games with a bucolic backdrop.
+Scarecrow's Last Stand is a tower defense game with a bucolic backdrop.
 At the decrepit Dreamland Farm, a lonely scarecrow attempts to honor the legacy of his now deceased owners by protecting their last crops against an insatiable murder of crows.

 Tower defense games involve a mix of both strategy and real time action, as users can both fend off enemies on their own as well as implement structures that can assist them in their defense.
 Generally, this game will proceed as follows: